EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

        AES-CCM-16-64-128, HMAC 256/256)
 ~~~~~~~~~~~

-The different methods (signature, static DH, symmetric) use the same cipher suites, but some algorithms are not used in some methods.
-The EDHOC signature algorithm and the EDHOC signature algorithm curve are not used when EDHOC is authenticated with static DH and symmetric keys.
+The different methods use the same cipher suites, but some algorithms are not used in some methods.
+The EDHOC signature algorithm and the EDHOC signature algorithm curve are not used is methods without signature authentication.

 The Initiator need to have a list of cipher suites it supports in order of decreasing preference.
 The Responder need to have a list of cipher suites it supports.